Message From the Chair

 - Richmond University Medical Center

-The Department of Surgery is proud of its heritage and its current work builds upon the legacy and accomplishments of previous Department Chairs who initiated exciting clinical and research programs that continue to this day.
+The Department of Surgery is proud of its heritage and its current work builds upon the legacy and accomplishments of previous Surgery Chairs who initiated exciting clinical and research programs that continue to this day.
 The first Chairman of the Department, Dr. Clarence Dennis, made significant contributions to the development of the cardio-pulmonary bypass machine.
 Under his leadership, the first open heart surgery in New York was performed.
 Dr. Samuel Kountz was a pioneer in the field of organ transplantation.
 He established our transplant program which became one of the busiest in the country and remains the only transplant program in Brooklyn.
 And Dr. Bernard Jaffe built a nationally-renowned gastrointestinal surgery and basic science research program.
-Several of his trainees rose to the academic ranks to lead prominent departments of surgery around the country.
+Several of his trainees rose through the academic ranks to lead prominent departments of surgery around the country.

 I hope to, personally, welcome you to the Department of Surgery at Downstate.